 From a nutrition science perspective, however, there are a lot of critical details missing from the USDA’s plate.
 These omissions beg the question: With so much not on the plate, does this new icon accurately represent the latest science of healthy eating?
 In other words, when does “simple” become “simplistic”?

 Enter the Healthy Eating Plate, published by the Harvard School of Public Health’s Department of Nutrition in in September 2011.

 Both Plates Star Plant Foods

-As you can see, Harvard’s rendition is similar to the USDA’s MyPlate in many respects.
+Harvard’s Heslthy Eating Plate is similar to the USDA’s MyPlate in many respects.
 Fruits and vegetables comprise half of both plates, reflecting the importance of a plant-based diet in reducing risks of a number of chronic diseases.
 Unquestionably, one of the single best things you can do for your health is consume more vegetables and fruit, which are nutrient-dense sources of vitamins, minerals, water, and fiber.
 However, the Harvard plate also points out that variety and color matter: plants have different bioactive components that have diverse health effects.
 Thus, the richer the palate of your plate, the greater the nutritional benefits.